white-lab/protocols/protocols/retrovirus_cell_line.md

 ## Steps

 1. Day 1
-    1. Plate HEK293 cells in a 6-well at 30-40% confluency.
+    1. Plate HEK293 cells in a 6-well at 30-40% confluency (~1 x 10^ cells / well).
        Use one well for each gene of interest, including GFP, empty vector, and a negative control well.
 2. Day 2
     1. Transfect HEK293 cells with vectors for the envelope, packaging (GAG-Pol), and MIP genes: